|

 remains good.
 The overall ink lifetime is therefore significantly longer

-if you don’t mind a modest degree fading after 5 to 7 years.
+if you don’t mind a modest degree of fading after 5 years or so.

 -